 Bringing the Capabilities to Life

-No matter which marketing model the company selects—and which capabilities the company chooses to emphasize—the CMO must make certain decisions and adapt certain aspects of the marketing organization to bring the digital model to life.
+No matter which marketing model a company selects—and which capabilities a company chooses to emphasize—the CMO must make certain decisions and adapt certain aspects of the marketing organization to bring the digital model to life.
 For example, the CMO must decide whether the marketing capabilities will be developed internally or outside the company.
-If the CMO wants the capabilities in-house, the organization will need to ensure that the right skills, processes, technology, governance, and metrics are in place to measure results.
-This is hard work, and sometimes it’s preferable to leverage outside partners/vendors as the company stitches together the capabilities needed to support the digital marketing model.
+If the CMO wants the capabilities in-house, the organization will need to ensure that the right skills, processes, technology, and governance are in place, along with metrics to measure results.
+This is hard work, and sometimes it’s preferable to leverage outside partners and vendors as the company stitches together the capabilities needed to support the digital marketing model.
 As part of this “stitching-together” process, marketers are redefining how they work with media partners to create and distribute content, as well as how they manage social media.
 CMOs are also learning to work more closely with technology providers to understand better how to leverage technology such as data analytics, media mix modeling, content management, and customer relationship management.